mad-java-ent-f21/Blue_Aegis/Documents/TeamCharter.md

 # AegisBlue: Team Charter
 ### Team Name: AegisBlue

-### Team Members: Subu, Julie Johnson, Ryan Michaelis, Tosan Ogedengbe
+### Team Members: Julie Johnson, Subu Karki, Ryan Michaelis, Tosan Ogedengbe

 ### Team Goal:
 To create an API that meets that incorporates our documented Problem Statement and solution.
 We are to complete this project as outlined in the course requirements by the established deadline